 - "source": located at src/contrib and containing .tar.gz files.
 Other forms of compression can be used, e.g. .tar.bz2 or .tar.xz files.
-Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a src/contrib area with a possibly empty PACKAGES file. - "binary": binary packages are located under bin/os/build/contrib/x.y for R versions x.y.z, where os is either windows for Windows or macosx for macOS and OS X. The build variable is defined by the third part of the type value after binary and may be empty.
-For example, in R 4.4.1 "mac.binary.big-sur-arm64" specifies the bin/macosx/big-sur-arm64/4.4 location, while "win.binary" specifies bin/windows/contrib/4.4.
-The platform and build specification in CRAN R binaries can be obtained from .Platform\$pkgType.
-Windows binary package files use .zip extension while Mac files use .tgz.
+Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a src/contrib area with a possibly empty PACKAGES file. - "win.binary": located at bin/windows/contrib/x.y for R versions x.y.z and containing .zip files for Windows. - "mac.binary": located at bin/macosx/big-sur-arm64/contrib/4.y or bin/macosx/big-sur-x86_64/contrib/4.y for the CRAN builds for macOS for R versions 4.y.z, containing .tgz files. (bin/macosx/contrib/4.y for y = 0, 1 or 2.)

 Each terminal directory must also contain a PACKAGES file.
 This can be a concatenation of the DESCRIPTION files of the packages separated by blank lines, but only a few of the fields are needed.
-The simplest way to set up such a file is to use function write\PACKAGES in the tools package, and its help explains which fields are needed.
+The simplest way to set up such a file is to use function write_PACKAGES in the tools package, and its help explains which fields are needed.
 Optionally there can also be PACKAGES.rds and PACKAGES.gz files, downloaded in preference to PACKAGES.
 (If you have a mis-configured server that does not report correctly non-existent files you may need these files.)